nodemcu/nodemcu-firmware/docs/en/modules/gpio.md

 - All numeric keys are considered to be pin numbers.
 The values of each are the value to be set onto the respective GPIO line.
 For example `{ [1] = gpio.HIGH }` would set pin 1 to be high.
 Note this that is the pin number and *not* the GPIO number.
 Multiple pins can be set at the same time.
 - `delay` specifies the number of microseconds after setting the pin values to wait until moving to the next state.
 The actual delay may be longer than this value depending on whether interrupts are enabled at the end time.
+The maximum value is 64,000,000 -- i.e. a bit more than a minute.
 - `min` and `max` can be used to specify (along with `delay`) that this time can be varied.
 If one time interval overruns, then the extra time will be deducted from a time period which has a `min` or `max` specified.
 The actual time can also be adjusted with the `:adjust` API below.
 - `count` and `loop` allow simple looping.
 When a state with `count` and `loop` is completed, the next state is at `loop` (provided that `count` has not decremented to zero).
 The first state is state 1.